What ISO 13485 requires for traceability

 Software safety classification: IEC 62304 Class A, B, and C requirements affect how rigorously you must document.
 Even if you’re only using ISO 13485, assign a safety class to each software requirement and document it.
 Auditors increasingly ask for this.

 Essential Requirements / General Safety and Performance Requirements: For CE marking under MDR 2017/745, each applicable GSPR must be mapped to a standard or a design verification/validation.
-Your RTM’s User Needs tab is the right place to capture this mapping.
-One row per GSPR, with references to the standards or tests that demonstrate compliance.
+Your RTM’s User Needs tab is the right place to capture the intent: one row per GSPR, with references to the standards or tests that demonstrate compliance.
+While the User Needs tab captures intent, ensure the RTM provides a direct line from each applicable GSPR to its corresponding verification evidence.
+Many auditors expect a dedicated GSPR checklist that cross-references the RTM rather than relying on the RTM alone.

 Usability (IEC 62366): Usability validation is distinct from functional validation.
 Human factors studies, summative evaluations, and use-related risk analyses are validation activities (§7.3.7) and should appear in the Tests tab with a clear VALIDATION type annotation.